tungs/timecut/README.md

 ### <a name="node-examples" href="#node-examples">#</a> Node Examples

-For these examples, we'll use puppeteer version 2.1.1, which doesn't require additional libraries, beyond ffmpeg, to be installed.
+For these examples, we'll use puppeteer version 2.1.1, which requires fewer additional libraries to be installed. ffmpeg also needs to be installed.

 ```
 npm install puppeteer@2.1.1 --save